 4. Will it be BENEFICIAL to all concerned?

 Each year, the Four-Way Test Committee meets with local school guidance counselors, public speaking teachers, etc., to recruit student candidates to participate in the Test.
-The purpose of the test is to address an ethical problem using the four points.
-There are no restrictions regarding the topic, but students are encouraged to share life experiences.
-The candidates prepare a five minute speech that is presented at a regular Wednesday Rotary meeting where they are judged by members of the club using rules and regulations outlined by Rotary International.
+The test aims to address an ethical problem using the four points.
+The topic has no restrictions, but students are encouraged to share life experiences.
+The candidates prepare a five-minute speech that is presented at a regular Wednesday Rotary meeting, where they are judged by members of the club using rules and regulations outlined by Rotary International.
 Cash prizes are awarded to the winners.
-The first-place winner will then be entered into the Regional contest, and winners of the Regional contests then compete at the District level, with final presentations made at the annual District Conference.
+The first-place winner will then be entered into the Regional contest, and winners of the Regional contests compete at the District level, with final presentations made at the annual District Conference.

 To speak to someone about any aspect of the program, please call or e-mail: